ianmabie/very-simple-iphone-screenshot/replit.md

 ## Overview

-This is a full-stack web application for creating device mockups from screenshots.
+This is a client-side web application for creating device mockups from screenshots.
 Users can upload screenshots and place them within realistic device frames (like iPhone models) to create professional-looking mockups for app stores, presentations, or marketing materials.
-The application features a React frontend with TypeScript, an Express.js backend, and uses PostgreSQL with Drizzle ORM for data persistence.
+The application features a React frontend with TypeScript and a minimal Express.js backend for serving static files.
+All image processing happens client-side with no database or persistent storage requirements.

 ## User Preferences